DraGonoff69/Collage_Complaint/README.md

 ## Features

-- Two types of users - citizen and official
+- Two types of users - admin and students
 - Progressive Web App (PWA)
-- Completely Mobile Responsive
-- Only citizen users can be created using the webpage, official credentials are given by admin
+- Only student data can be created using the webpage, official credentials are given by admin
 - Ability to attach pdf of the application while reporting
 - Ability to track reported complaints